 The regional SWACO Solid Waste Management Plan (SWMP) was written before Chinese tariffs upended global recycling practices, which had an impact on plastic and glass diversion rates.
 Approximately 70% of all plastic recycling from the US was being sent to China prior to the ban, and the global flow of scrap commodities have disrupted prices.
-The SWMP had already been outlining the need for new policies to ensure that waste management could keep pace with expected population growth in Columbus, and now there are higher fees to manage this growth.
+The SWMP had already been outlining the need for new policies to ensure waste management practices are able to keep pace with expected population growth in Columbus, and now there may be higher costs to manage the waste stream as well.

 Organic waste that decomposes in a landfill emits large quantities of methane, a more intense GHG than carbon dioxide.
-There are locations now looking closer at energy production from waste to energy, but burning plastics can have air borne harmful chemical releases from mercury and lead that impact surrounding communities.
-Prioritizing education and outreach plans collaboratively with SWACO will be mutually beneficial to the CAP and region.
+There are locations now looking closer at energy production from waste to energy, but burning plastics can have harmful air-borne chemical releases from mercury and lead that impact surrounding communities.
+Prioritizing education and outreach plans collaboratively with SWACO will be mutually beneficial to the CAP and overall region.